IBM/openai-gym-ocaml/docs/index.md

 ## Tutorial

-In order to illustrate the use of openai-gym-ocaml, we are going to program a random controler for cart-pole environment.
-It is going to use the `openai-gym` package and its type definitions:
+In order to illustrate the use of openai-gym-ocaml, we are going to program a controller for [cart-pole environment](https://gym.openai.com/envs/CartPole-v1/).
+It uses the `openai-gym` package and its type definitions:

 ```ocaml
 open Openai_gym
 open Gym_t
 ```

-We create a new environment that our agent is going to interact with.
+We create a new environment that our controller is going to interact with.
 ```ocaml
 let instance_id =
   Gym_client.env_create "CartPole-v1"